-AWHONN awards grants to researchers who will investigate variables relevant to women's health, obstetric, and neonatal nursing.
-Studies that are clinically relevant and outcome-based are a priority.
-Projects that focus on the nurse's role in delivering cost-effective care in these subspecialties will also be considered.
+AWHONN's commitment to nursing research and scholarship is reflected in our 20-year history of funding nursing research and promoting evidence-based nursing care.
+Our program is designed primarily for researchers whose efforts are on the beginning developments of a program of research.
+Awards are granted to researchers whose proposals investigate variables relevant to women's health, obstetric, or neonatal nursing.
+Studies that are clinically focused and outcome based are a priority.
+Projects that focus on the nurse's role in delivering cost-effective care in these subspecialties are encouraged and will also be considered.

 Proposal Submission Guidelines